mutluKodcu/spring-microservices-learning-kit/README.md

 ## 📚 References & Recommended Books

-This learning kit is inspired and supported by insights from the following industry-standard books:

 - **Effective Java (3rd Edition)** by Joshua Bloch
 - **Domain-Driven Design: Tackling Complexity in the Heart of Software** by Eric Evans
 - **Clean Architecture: A Craftsman's Guide to Software Structure and Design** by Robert C. Martin